5-minute read

 How will you control access, cost, and standardization of AI tools?

 ChatGPT and other publicly available AI tools have reached millions of people.
 Models are improving constantly and developing new multi-modal capabilities.
-It is an exciting, innovative space, but it is important from an IT perspective to control and standardize generative AI tools in the business.
-Although generative AI is new, it should be provisioned like any other software to avoid messes that can be created if every user goes their own way in adoption.
+It is an exciting, innovative space, but it is important from an IT perspective to control and standardize AI tools in the business.
+Although AI is relatively new, it should be provisioned like any other software to avoid messes that can be created if every user goes their own way in adoption.
 The result would be many unsupportable tools, duplicative costs, and security issues.

 Governing AI software allows controls over cost, security, and safety, to name a few.
 Meeting the excitement of potential users without slowing down requires identifying the tools that best suit the business and providing a clear procurement process.
 Additionally, it is important to have user feedback channels and pilots to explore new AI tools as they appear in the market.
 A successful IT AI strategy stays ahead of the users, bringing new tools as they come online.